avislash/algowatcher/README.md

 ## Additional Documents & Resources

 - [Algorand Developers Portal](https://developer.algorand.org/)
   - [Workspace Setup](https://developer.algorand.org/docs/build-apps/setup/) - This provides a great introduction and overview of the Algorand Developer Tools and Workspace
   - [Hello World Transaction](https://developer.algorand.org/docs/build-apps/hello_world/) - This is provides a great example (in many languages) of how to do a transaction on the Algorand Network
 - [Your First Telegram Bot](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-Your-first-Bot)
   - Great overview of the Python Telegram Bot SDK and provides a great overview of how to register a Bot in Telegram and hook it in with the Python Telegram Bot SDK.

+- [Best ReadME Template](https://github.com/othneildrew/Best-README-Template)  - Where this README template was taken from.
+It really is the best template!

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->

 [contributors-shield]: https://img.shields.io/github/contributors/avislash/repo.svg?style=for-the-badge
 [contributors-url]: https://github.com/avislash/algowatcher/graphs/contributors
 [forks-shield]: https://img.shields.io/github/forks/avislash/repo.svg?style=for-the-badge